Matthewrsun/cse15l-lab-report/lab-report-4-week-8.md

 [To Home](https://matthewrsun.github.io/cse15l-lab-reports/)

 Hello!
 In this lab report, I will be covering additional debugging of the MarkdownParse code.
 I will be using my own MarkdownParse repository, as well as a repository from another person.
+[Here is the link to the other person's repository](https://github.com/iireneliao/markdown-parse).
+Please note that they have likely made changes in the time since their code was tested by me.
 These two repos will be tested using 3 different snippets of text to test if the code returns the intended output.

-These snippets are shown below:
+The snippets used are shown below:

 ## Snippet 1